akku16/twmediawikiassignment/README.md

 - Shell Scripts
   * Master script to manage the entire deployment
   * Create the resource group, storage account, container to store the backend of terraform using Azure CLI
-  * Create a access public-private key pair using keygen and distribute to all the AzureVMs
 - Terraform
   * Creates a resource group
   * Creates a VNet